best color grading software

 Avid Media Composer Pricing

-Avid Media Composer is available in four different versions: First, Standard, Ultimate, and Enterprise.
-The First version is completely free and grants you access to most of the software’s features.
+Avid Media Composer is available in three different versions: Standard, Ultimate, and Enterprise.

-The Standard version is suited for independent video editors, and it starts at $23.99/month for a 1-year subscription.
-The Ultimate version is geared toward collaborative workflows.
-It starts at $49.99/month for a 1-year subscription.
+The Standard version is suited for independent video editors, and it starts at $23.99/month for a 1-year subscription, or $239 for the year.
+The Ultimate version is geared toward collaborative workflows for industry professionals.
+It starts at $49.99/month for a 1-year subscription, or $499 for the year (The photo above shows it for a limited time discount at $399).

 The pricing of the Enterprise version is custom.
 You’ll need to contact Avid’s sales department and provide them with some information to get a custom quote.